joalon/joalon.se/_posts/2019-09-30-Running-AoE2-map-editor-headless.md

 I've been running the AoE2 map editor with a pyautogui script to generate machine learning datasets.
 A problem is this hogs the mouse and screen on my laptop for long periods of time.
 It would be nice to be able to run this in the background.
 On Linux and using the X graphics server there are several ways to do this, I'll be using PyVirtualDisplay which will create a nested/virtual X server.
 The PyVirtualDisplay is a python wrapper that integrates with Xvfb, Xvnc and Xephyr but it requires modifications of the python script itself to start.

 As usual you can find the code on [Github](https://github.com/joalon/aoe2-ml-image-generator).
-This time we're building on top of the earlier work on the aoe2-ml-image-generator repository.
+This time I'm building on top of the earlier work on the aoe2-ml-image-generator repository.

 Prerequisites
 In this post I'll use the following list of applications,